g8os/home/docs/tutorials/Create_a_Flist_and_Start_a_Container.md

 # Create a Flist and Start a Container

-G8OS containers are booted using a flist.
+ZeroOS containers are booted using a flist.
 A flist is basically a recipe of files and folders with pointers to the actual content of the filesystem with which the container is started.

 In this tutorial we will create a flist ourselves, upload it to our hub, and then use it to start a g8os container (aka CoreX) to which we'll connect over ZeroTier.